rahogaboom/daa/README.md

  *     Array Allocation" by Richard A Hogaboom
  *
  * Description:
- *     these dynamic array allocators - daa() and daav() - are designed
+ *     this dynamic array allocator - das()/daa() - is designed to be efficient
- *     to be efficient and flexible.  daa() takes as argument a pointer
+ *     and flexible.  daa() takes as argument a pointer to the space that the
- *     to the space that the caller allocates.  the size of this space is
+ *     caller allocates.  the size of this space is determined by a previous
- *     determined by a previous call to das().  the usual sequence would
+ *     call to das().  the usual sequence would be das()/malloc()/daa().
- *     be das()/valloc()/daa().  daav() takes as argument a pointer to
- *     pointer that daav() returns the pointer to the valloc()'ed space in.
- *     they can allocate arrays of up to MAX_DIM dimensions of any type that
+ *     it can allocate arrays of up to MAX_DIM dimensions of any type that
- *     will return a size with the sizeof() C operator.  they are also very
+ *     will return a size with the sizeof() C operator.  it is also very
- *     efficient from the point of view of array access.  for daav() the
+ *     efficient from the point of view of array access.  arrays of structure,
- *     single valloc() ensures locality of reference that eliminates excess
- *     paging encountered with dynamic array allocation schemes that use
- *     multiple valloc()'s.  arrays of structure, enum or union type can
- *     be allocated.  a corresponding free of the allocated area must
+ *     enum or union type can be allocated.  a corresponding free of the
- *     normally be done (unless you want to allocate to program termination).
+ *     allocated space must normally be done (unless you want to allocate to
- *     for daav() the sixth parameter returns the free pointer; daa() does
- *     not require a free pointer since the caller allocates the space.
- *     do not free on the function return pointer since array storage begins
+ *     program termination).  do not free on the function return pointer since
- *     with the data and is followed by pointers to pointers to ..., and the
+ *     array storage begins with the data and is followed by ptrs to ptrs to
- *     first element(lowest subscript of each dimension), does not point to
+ *     ..., and the first element(lowest subscript of each dimension), does
- *     the beginning of allocated space.  the array is initialized to the
+ *     not point to the beginning of allocated space.  the array is initialized
- *     value pointed to by the last parameter, or not initialized if NULL.
+ *     to the value pointed to by the last parameter, or not initialized if
- *     the last parameter init pointer should point to something with a size
+ *     NULL.  the last parameter init pointer should point to something with a
- *     the same as the size of the type in the sizeof() first argument.
+ *     size the same as the size of the type in the sizeof() first argument.
  *     arrays may be allocated to have one or more dimensions with non-zero
  *     integer(+ or -) start subscripts.  thus, arrays may be one based or
  *     zero based or minus one based or any based for that matter.